rust-lang/rfcs/text/3334-niche.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-The attribute `#[niche]` may only appear on a struct declaration.
-The struct must contain exactly one field of a non-zero-sized type (non-ZST).
-The struct may contain zero or more ZST fields, such as `PhantomData`.

 The niche attribute may either contain `value = N` where `N` is an unsigned integer, or `range = R` where R is a range expression whose endpoints are both unsigned integers.
 The unsigned integers may use any integer base